 Starting from the East Cliff of Ramsgate follow in the footsteps of Pugin as you make your way to the West Cliff, along the route of a self-guided walk around the town highlighting the architecture and buildings associated with Pugin and his family.

-Located in Victoria Parade gardens close to the Granville Cinema and Theatre looking out to sea is a marble bust of Edward Pugin, one of Augustus three sons.
-Across the road, now private residents, The Granville Hotel housed lavish fittings, Turkish baths and every luxury.
-On the top of the building are two Granville lions and these can also be seen on the gate piers to Pugin’s own home - The Grange and by the Granville Theatre.
+Located in Victoria Parade gardens close to the Granville Cinema and Theatre looking out to sea is a marble bust of Edward Pugin, one of Augustus's three sons.
+Across the road, now private residences, The Granville Hotel housed lavish fittings, Turkish baths and every luxury.
+On the top of the building are two Granville lions and these can also be seen on the gate piers to Pugin’s own home - The Grange and by the Granville Cinema

 As you walk from the East Cliff to the West Cliff along the harbour front, you can sample the cosmopolitan vibe at the array of cafes, restaurants and bars offering stunning views out across the harbour and marina.
 The harbour was where Pugin moored and sailed from in his lugger ‘Caroline’.

 Pugin moved to Ramsgate with his family in 1843 and having acquired land in the town, designed and built The Grange.
 This his family home visible on the West Cliff overlooking the Royal Harbour.
 In his library, he produced much of his finest work.
 The Grange, now owned by The Landmark Trust, has been carefully restored to the glowing vitality it enjoyed in Pugin’s time.
 Guided tours are available by appointment through contacting 01843 596401 between 6-8pm